drewcrawford/drewcrawford.github.io/metal_faq/index.md

 Variant error has "NSCocoaErrorDomain:260" in the subhead.

+It appears that Xcode 12.3 / iOS 14.3 has added a diagnostic identifying a particular function at issue:

+> LLVM ERROR: Undefined symbol: _Z17SadTromboneOpaquev

 This seems to be caused by some problem locating sourcecode or debugging info.
 One reason this can occur is if you are linking in a static library made with `metal-libtool`.
 Interestingly, this can occur even if the symbols in the library are not referenced by the shader being debugged.
 Maybe referenced by a different shader in the capture, or just in the library itself?

 The workaround is to compile in a local version of the library into your metal target.